kylenyh/knyh.github.io/README.md

 #### Incidence Rate Map Of Stalking Incidents - Associated with UCL (3<sup>rd</sup>)

-Used **R** and the **leaflet** library to make an incidence rate map of stalking incidents in 2018 in each police division in Queensland.
+Used **R** and the **leaflet** library to make an incidence rate map of stalking incidents in each police division in Queensland in 2018.

 ## Certifications